About

 If the presenter did not create the presented materials such as graphic materials, permission is required.
 Changing an image requires the image owner's permission.

-May 16–May 27 Session chairs hold final call with speakers and speaker buddies to:
+May Session chairs hold a final call with speakers and speaker buddies to:

-Prepare the Education Committee report for the Council meeting.
-This report is due a week prior to the Annual Meeting.
+Early June 2025 Prepare the Education Committee report for the Council meeting.
+This report is due a week before the Annual Meeting.

 CHARGE